Future Energy Park

 What are the Components of the Facility?

-Working with a team of architects, engineers, planners, environmental specialists, and landscape architects, the plant will be a landmark facility showcasing the technological ingenuity involved in the production of renewable fuels.
+Working with a team of engineers, planners, environmental specialists, and architects, the plant will be a landmark facility showcasing the technological ingenuity involved in the production of renewable fuels.

 Where Alberta’s Agriculture and Energy Sectors Meet